Skip to content

 On NSFW pages we also tone the wording down and strip terms platforms watch for (think VIP, access, exclusive), so a reply stays flat and never reads as a come-on.

-Default CTAs on an NSFW page — indirect, route-to-bio phrasing
+Default goals on an NSFW page: indirect, send-to-bio phrasing

-• Route user to bio — rules out the comments without naming a link or destination: not here, this isn't the place for that.
+• Send people to your bio: rules out the comments without naming a link or destination: not here, this isn't the place for that.

-Default CTAs for Ads on an NSFW page — indirect, spatial phrasing
+Default goals for Ads on an NSFW page: indirect, spatial phrasing

-• Ad CTA button, Ad creative, and Pinned comment — the same indirect, spatial phrasing, nudging toward the ad's button or creative rather than spelling out a link.
+• Ad button, Ad creative, and Pinned comment: the same indirect, spatial phrasing, nudging toward the ad's button or creative rather than spelling out a link.

-A boosted post (Meta's Boost button) is treated as a Post, not an Ad — it follows your Posts CTAs, not these.
+A boosted post (Meta's Boost button) is treated as a Post, not an Ad.
+It follows your Posts goals, not these.

-Custom CTAs work here too — same "If [trigger], do [action]" pattern.
+Custom goals work here too, same "If [trigger], do [action]" pattern.
 Keep the action concrete, but route people indirectly instead of dropping a link: point them to search your handle or to your pinned comment.
-For example — "If someone asks where to subscribe, tell them to Google @novastudioof."
-We also rephrase every custom CTA before sending — the idea stays, the wording softens — so it's far less likely to trip adult-content filters.
+For example: "If someone asks where to subscribe, tell them to Google @novastudioof."
+We also rephrase every custom goal before sending (the idea stays, the wording softens), so it's far less likely to trip adult-content filters.

-Custom CTAs on NSFW pages are used at your own risk.
+Custom goals on NSFW pages are used at your own risk.
 Rephrasing lowers the odds but can't guarantee a custom line won't flag a platform's adult-content checks.
-The built-in CTAs are the safest choice.
+The built-in goals are the safest choice.

-Custom CTA form on an NSFW page, with the rephrasing notice
+Custom goal form on an NSFW page, with the rephrasing notice

 Set per page